QUBIP/pq-qubip-pki/README.md

 | **MLDSA-44/ED25519**     | Post-Quantum Composite |
 | **MLDSA-65/ED25519**     | Post-Quantum Composite |
 ## 5. Certificate Issuance Procedure (Version 1)
-1. The user decides the key algorithm and the type of certificate they need: tls-server, tls-client or code-signing.
+1. The user decides the key algorithm and the type of certificate they need: server or client.
+2. The user selects between a Fully Qualified Domain Name (FQDN) or an IP address as Common Name (CN) to identify the owner of the certificate.
+3. The user selects for which device the certificate is needed, which corresponds to the CA that will sign the certificate: MPU device, MCU device or TLS endpoint.
-2. The backend generates both the certificate and the key.
-The certificate is signed by the intermediate CA (TLS-CA if the purpose is "tls-server" or "tls-client", SOFTWARE-CA if the purpose is "code-signing").
+4. The backend generates both the certificate and the key.
+The certificate is signed by the selected intermediate CA.
-3. The user downloads a zip file containing the key, the certificate and the chain.
+4. The user downloads a zip file containing the key, the certificate (in both PEM and DER format) and the chain.

-## 6. TODO Certificate Issuance Procedure (Version 2)
+## 6. TODO Certificate Issuance Procedure
 1. The requester submits a certificate request (CSR) to the Intermediate CA.
 2. The request is reviewed for compliance with the policy.
 3. The Intermediate CA signs and issues the certificate.
 4. The certificate is distributed to the requester and added to the appropriate trust store.

-## TODO 7.
-Revocation and Certificate Status Checking
+## 7. TODO Revocation and Certificate Status Checking
 - A **Certificate Revocation List (CRL)** is published every 24 hours.

 ## 8. Trust Establishment